 The AMVLP must ensure that it notifies the SVAA of a new Asset and Asset Metering System(s) no later than 5 WD before the Effective From Settlement Date for the allocation of the related AMSID Pair in a Secondary BM Unit.

+The Lead Party of a Baselined BM Units may only send notification of Event Days which are not more than 30 calendar days in the past.

 The SVAA must ensure that any changes to their contact details must be provided to the CRA within 1 WD of those changes becoming effective.

 The remaining sections in this document are: